The alarm clock rings and it’s 5 am.

 – Decrease hunger symptoms throughout the day

 – Will help maintain high levels of energy throughout the day

-– Increases the likelihood that you will not become micronutrient deficient
+– Increases the likelihood that you meet your necessary nutrient requirements

 The simplest and easiest way of consuming enough food is to start with breakfast.